Skip to content

 External operators bring keys.
 Foundation funds principal.

-Each seat maps to one validator and one WithdrawalVault.
-The default public path is BYO-BLS: operators control validator signing while the Foundation validates onboarding artifacts and funds deposit principal.
+Each approved seat maps to one validator and one WithdrawalVault.
+The default public path is BYO-BLS: operators control validator signing while the Foundation validates the enrollment token, validator pubkey, and deposit data before funding the seat principal.

 Foundation-funded principal

-The Foundation funds the 32 CTN validator principal after your seat is approved and onboarding data is validated.
+The Foundation funds the 32 CTN validator principal only after your seat is approved, an enrollment token is issued, and onboarding data is validated.

 Per-seat WithdrawalVault